-Effective Leaders are Good Teachers
+Effective Leaders are Great Teachers

 Leaders are teachers.
-Great leaders are good teachers and make teaching a personal priority.
-John Wooden was an English teacher who happened to be a basketball coaching legend at UCLA.
+Great leaders are great teachers.
+Winning leaders make teaching a personal priority.
+Winning leaders develop a LPOV.
+John Wooden was an English teacher who happened to be a legendary basketball coach at UCLA.
 In his book, Wooden on Leadership, one of the leadership lessons he writes about is titled, "Call Yourself a Teacher."
 Wooden believed that effective leaders are, first and foremost, good teachers.
-Leaders are charged with the task of teaching those under their supervision how to perform to the best of their ability in ways that best serve the goals and values of the organization.
+He believed that leaders are charged with the task of teaching those under their supervision how to perform to the best of their ability in ways that best serve the goals and values of the organization.

 Noel Tichy, author of The Leadership Engine and who once led the GE Leadership Center, did extensive research and found that the most effective leaders have a clear, teachable point of view and share it with others, particularly the people they lead.
-Winning leaders teach their LPOV to their team.
-Tichy defines a Teachable Point of View as the leader's opinion on what it takes to win in his or her organization and what it takes to lead other people.
-It's a foregone conclusion that teaching someone else is the best way to learn.
-Hence the importance of sharing your LPOV with others once you develop it.

-I was exposed to the idea of a LPOV during my MBA program at Grand Canyon University under the leadership of Ken Blanchard, author of The One Minute Manger.
-Ken changed the name from a Teachable Point of View to a LPOV, and along with his wife, Margie took the concept to another level.
+A teachable point of view, Tichy says, "is a leader's opinion on what it takes to win in his or her organization and what it takes to lead other people."
+I was exposed to the idea in my MBA program under Ken Blanchard, author of The One-Minute Manager, who changed the name from a teachable point of view to a LPOV.